reflectoring/reflectoring.github.io/_posts/2020-09-05-spring-boot-docker.md

 gcr.io/paketo-buildpacks/builder      652MB
 pratikdas/usersignup                  257MB
 ```

-## Building the Container Image with Jib
+## Building a Container Image with Jib
 Jib is an image builder plugin from Google and provides an alternate method of building a container image from source code.

 We configure the `jib-maven-plugin` in pom.xml: